• Brick Mojo

 (Re)introducing Two Witches Podcast's Official Astrology Wizard!

 We had so much fun having them school us on Astrology as part of our Power Train lineup that we just had to ask Weird Astrology to come back for another mini lesson!
+Hot off their appearance at the Newkirk's Phenomenacon 3, Maighdlin Kelly has agreed to be our Official Two Witches Podcast Astrology Wizard!

+Listen to find out what interesting nugget Maighdlin noticed about the Astrology at the time of John Keel's Mothman investigation!
 You can book an Astrology or Lenormand reading on their website to harness this amazingly talented Wizard's knowledge for yourself, or click above to support them on Patreon!

 Special thanks to the amazingly talented Chelle from The Eternal Void...but with Jazz for whipping up a fresh tune for Maighdlin's debut!